arob5/arob5.github.io/_posts/2024-08-15-prob-forecasting-calibration.md

 6. The comparison and evaluation of forecasters (DeGroot et al)
 7. The Well-Calibrated Bayesian (Philip)
 8. Interval Estimation for a Binomial Proportion (Brown et al)
+9. Metrics of Calibration for Probabilistic Predictions
+10. Asymptotic Calibration (Foster)